MarcoFontana48/AUSL-Romagna-microservizi-CCE-proposta-di-progetto/README.md

 create_dummy_requests_total + get_dummy_requests_total
 ```

-See the amount of READs over WRITEs (useful to see if a CQRS pattern can be applied and where to apply it!)
+See the amount of READs over WRITEs (considering only creation for this example) (useful to see if a CQRS pattern can be applied and where to apply it!)
 ```text
 get_dummy_requests_total / (create_dummy_requests_total + get_dummy_requests_total)
 ```